The Headless Ghost: Production

 Producer Herman Cohen was making Horrors of the Black Museum in England for Anglo-Amalgamated Films, with the film slated to be distributed in the US by American International Pictures (AIP).
 James H. Nicholson, one of the founders of AIP, asked Cohen 'to supply a suitable supporting feature in black-and-white 'Scope' to accompany Black Museum' because a 'large Texas circuit would book the double bill and others would follow suit.
-Consequently, a comedy thriller, The Headless Ghost (1959), was written in two weeks and filmed in a further three for £35,000' between early December 1958 and mid-January 1959.
+Consequently, a comedy thriller, The Headless Ghost, was written in two weeks and filmed in a further three for £35,000 between early December 1958 and mid-January 1959.
 The film was filmed in Dyaliscope, a French widescreen process with a 2.35:1 aspect ratio.

 The film was shot on the same sets as Horror of the Black Museum with some additional location work at an actual castle.
 This may not have been the original intent, however.
 'According to The Hollywood Reporter production charts and Daily Variety news items, the film was to be shot entirely on location in London, although an October 1958 Los Angeles Examiner item added that the film was to be shot at Burntisland Castle in the Firth of Foth, Scotland'.

 Cohen later said in an interview that 'We knocked out that picture very, very fast; that's why the running time is so short, like sixty-five minutes ...
 In fact, we started Headless Ghost as I was still finishing Black Museum, editing and cutting it.
 But I honestly don't recall too much else about this picture, it was so bad.'
 Cohen later admitted that the film was unfunny and that he 'never liked' it.

 The film was the final feature film of Richard Lyon who had co-starred in the Life with the Lyons television series and of Liliane Sottane.

 The film was mostly shot at the Merton Park Studios.

 Release

-The film was released in the US on a double bill with Horrors of the Black Museum premiering in New York City on 29 April 1959.
-It opened in the UK in June 1959.
+The film was released in the US on April 22, 1959 on a double bill with Horrors of the Black Museum It opened in the UK in June 1959.
 The film was given a U-certificate by the British Board of Film Censors, allowing its exhibition in the UK to people of all ages.
 However, 'To obtain this category cuts were required but the details are not available'.

 Anglo-Amalgamated Film Distributors were responsible for the 1959 UK theatrical release, while in the US, AIP distributed the film to theatres.

+Home media

 The Headless Ghost was released for personal home viewing on DVD by VCI Home Entertainment in 1996 in the US, by Image Entertainment in the US at an unspecified date, and by VCI Entertainment in 2010, again on DVD and again in the US.